BautaGmbH/OpenStreetMap-Collections/README.md

 ## License

 These datasets are released under the [Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/1-0/).
+Data are derived from www.openstreetmap.org

 You are free to:
-- Copy and use the data for any purpose
+- Copy, modify and use the data for any purpose
 - Share adapted versions under the same license (ODbL)
-- Use the data in Produced Works (e.g., visualizations), provided you include attribution
+- Use the data in Produced Works (e.g., visualizations, reports) — just include attribution to OpenStreetMap

 See full license text: https://opendatacommons.org/licenses/odbl/1-0/